Hugo-ter-Doest/chart-parsers/README.md

 ```
 var EarleyChartParser = require('./EarleyChartParser');
 var pos = require('pos');
-chart = EarleyChartParser.earley_parse(taggedWords);
+var chart = EarleyChartParser.earley_parse(taggedWords);
 ```
 The resulting chart is an array of length N+1, and each entry contains items of the form [rule, dot, from, children] where:
 * rule is the production rule; it has two members: lhs for the left-hand-side of the rule, and rhs for the right-hand-side of the rule.
-* dot is the position in the right hand side of the rules up to which it has been recognised.
+* dot is the position in the right hand side of the rule up to which it has been recognised.
 * from is the origin position pointing at the position in the sentence at which recognition of this rule began.
-* children are the completed items that are used to recognised the current item
+* children are the completed items that are used to recognise the current item

 Based on the children of the completed items the parse(s) of a sentence can be constructed.